 Diabetes Prevention Program

-Classes meet once a week for an hour.
-After 16 sessions, you’ll have at least six monthly follow–up sessions to help you stay motivated and maintain your healthy lifestyle.
+Classes start regularly and meet once a week for an hour.
+After 16 sessions, you’ll have at least six-monthly follow–up sessions to help you stay motivated and maintain your healthy lifestyle.

 According to the Centers for Disease Control and Prevention (CDC), more than 84 million American adults - or more than 1 in every 3 - have prediabetes.
 However, 90% of people with prediabetes are not aware that they have this.
 But don’t let the “pre” fool you.
 Prediabetes is a serious condition that places people at greater risk of developing Type 2 diabetes, heart disease, and stroke.
 Those with prediabetes have a 30% likelihood of developing Type 2 diabetes within the next five years.
 Download this infographic from the CDC for more statistics like these.